UDaV73rus/whistleplugin/README.md

 Whistle hear only you and target.

-There's `1:50` chance to play a funny sound.
+There's `1:50` chance to play the fun sound.

 And a `1:5` chance to lose money after whistling.
 <br><br>